-SIWF Accreditation
+SIWF Accreditation - to be confirmed

-The workshop has been accredited by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM) with 14 Credits.
+We seek the accreditation of the workshop by the Swiss Institute for Postgraduate and Further Education in Medicine (SIWF / ISFM).
 Participants will receive a certificate and can check with their national institutions if the credit points are accepted by them.
+Details will be published when available.